dcdpr/did-btc1/chapters/Appendix-SMT.md

     Hash1101 --> DataBlock1101[("Data Block 1101")]:::dataBlock
 ```

+To prevent a Nefarious Actor (NA) from creating a false update for a DID outside of their control, DID controllers would be responsible for providing the first part of the hash calculation (`hash(nonce ^ hash(btc1Update))` or `hash(nonce)`) and the aggregator would be responsible for the final hash with the index.

-Now, the presentation to the verifier for DID 13 includes the following:
+Now, the presentation to the verifier for DID 13 includes the following (note the addition of `path`, which is the result of the optimization):

 ```json
 {